-- Cats mark territory in the following ways: - Un-neutered males will back up and spray urine (called spraying). - O By scratching things. - By rubbing their head and nose against something. - Scratching is also used to sharpen the claws. - Rubbing their head and nose against someone is also sign of affection. - Cat's eyes have a third eyelid called the nictitating membrane-a pale, skin-like structure inside the inner corner of each eye whose purpose it is to remove dirt and debris by automatically sweeping across the eye when the eyelid is shut. - The erect earflap of the ear is called the pinna.
+- Cats mark territory in the following ways: - Un-neutered males will back up and spray urine (called spraying). - By scratching things. - By rubbing their head and nose against something. - Scratching is also used to sharpen the claws. - Rubbing their head and nose against someone is also sign of affection. - Cat's eyes have a third eyelid called the nictitating membrane-a pale, skin-like structure inside the inner corner of each eye whose purpose it is to remove dirt and debris by automatically sweeping across the eye when the eyelid is shut. - The erect earflap of the ear is called the pinna.
 It catches sound waves and funnels them to the eardrums.
 Pinna are flexible, point forward, and can move sideways and back. - The Jacobson's organ is a small pouch at the back of the roof of the mouth that is lined with receptor cells.
-It is used to detect smells. - When a cat holds its mouth half open it is called flehmen response; the cat is identifying smells with its Jacobson's organ. - A cat has a double set of vocal cords and can make 75-100 different sounds.

-- Cats do not sweat; they cool down by radiating heat from the tongue, nose, and footpads. - A cat's body should have good balance.
+It is used to detect smells. - When a cat holds its mouth half open it is called flehmen response; the cat is identifying smells with its Jacobson's organ. - A cat has a double set of vocal cords and can make 75-100 different sounds. - Cats sweat, but not like humans.
+They have sweat glands located on their: paw pads, lips, chin and anus.
+Sweating is not a significant way for cats to regulate body temperature. - Primary ways to cool a cat down: panting, grooming, shade, and stretching out. - A cat's body should have good balance.
 Balance refers to the body conformation.
 It includes the body type, head type, bone structure, facial type, coat length and types, colors and patterns, and other physical features.
 Balance and proportion are of greater importance than any single physical feature of your cat.